Founder of James Lovell Productions Ltd.

 The BBC has commissioned James to write and produce live stage shows spanning a range of subjects including WW1 At Home for the 100th anniversary of the Great War, and The Space Race for BBC Stargazing Live.

-At Christmas time, James continues to work closely with the real Santa, creating pantomimes and magical grottos all over the UK.
+At Christmas time, James continues to work very closely with the real Santa, creating pantomimes and magical grottos all over the UK.

 Director & Producer